History of the Office of Multicultural Affairs

 The University recognized William’s efforts at his retirement.
 Then President Mark A. Murray announced that Grand Valley would contribute funds to raise the minority scholarship endowment to more than $1 million.
 “Dean Donald Williams has helped countless students graduate from college,” Murray said at the time.
 “In some cases, these graduate are young men and women who might not have succeeded had they not had a mentor like Don Williams.”
 Murray’s statement acknowledged the relationship Williams had built with students, business leaders and GVSU faculty and staff members.

 Williams set the foundation for OMA and, upon William’s retirement, Mike Woods built the next level.
 Woods had been Grand Valley’s affirmative action officer and university administrators asked him also to assume duties as multicultural director.
-He continued and expanded programing and outreach efforts to campus departments that served women, students with disabilities and the LGBT community.
+He continued and expanded programming and outreach efforts to campus departments that served women, students with disabilities and the LGBT community.
 Woods also expanded OMA’s staff, hiring staff members with ethnic backgrounds that mirrored the student population.

 Woods also saw the need to develop a database to evaluate the success of students who participated in the M programs.
 He divided lower- and upper-level classes of M Students, allowing participants to receive more individual attention.
 He also furthered the ideas behind Freshman Academy, which began as academic support for students of color who struggled in science and math courses and has now developed into a program housed jointly in OMA and the Advising Resource Center.